LordOfMice/Tools/README.md

 aspiinfo - DOS & Win32 ASPI Viewers

+atainfo - SMARTInfo to get ATA IDENTIFY raw binary dump and IDEInfo to parse it

 atanames - right names of ATA disks for Windows 9x/ME

 atsiv - and how to UNLOAD its driver after using